nicolas-t/Chocolat/readme.md

 ##Chocolat [![Build Status](https://travis-ci.org/nicolas-t/Chocolat.svg?branch=master)](https://travis-ci.org/nicolas-t/Chocolat)
 -----------
-Chocolat is a responsive jQuery lightbox plugin
+Chocolat is a responsive lightbox
 What you are looking for is in the `/dist/` folder.
 [Demo page is here](http://chocolat.insipi.de/#demo)